FYNIXnlpGroupIIE/AwesomePapers/TextualAdversarialAttackAndDefense/README.md

 2. Adversarial Attacks and Defenses in Images, Graphs and Text: A Review
 3. Towards a Robust Deep Neural Network in Texts: A Survey
-4. Adversarial Attacks and Defense on Texts: A Survey 5.Review of Artificial Intelligence Adversarial Attack and Defense Technologies
+4. Adversarial Attacks and Defense on Texts: A Survey
+5. Review of Artificial Intelligence Adversarial Attack and Defense Technologies

 ## 二、文本对抗攻击